balderdashy/sails-docs/concepts/ActionsAndControllers/GeneratingActions.md

 ### Generating standalone actions

-Or run the following command to generate a standalone action, using the higher-level _actions2_ interface:
+Run the following command to generate a standalone action, using the higher-level _actions2_ interface:

 ```sh
 $ sails generate action user/signup